Temecula Divorce Attorney

 How Much Does a Divorce Lawyer Cost in California?

 It’s natural to be concerned about the potential cost of your attorneys’ fees in a divorce.
 Ending your marriage is likely to pose significant economic challenges for your foreseeable future, and investing in an attorney may seem like an additional expense on top of an already strenuous and expensive ordeal.
 However, while most Americans believe that attorneys are prohibitively expensive, this isn’t necessarily true.
-When you choose the Law Offices of Catherine A. Schwartz to represent you in a divorce case, we will provide transparent billing information, so you know exactly what our services will cost through the entirety of our case.
+When you choose the Law Offices of Schwartz & Godbey to represent you in a divorce case, we will provide transparent billing information, so you know exactly what our services will cost through the entirety of our case.
 We also look for ways to save our clients money by streamlining their proceedings.

 Remember that while you may be concerned about expensive legal fees, the reality is that attempting to handle your case alone can be far more costly in the long run.
 Therefore, carefully review a prospective attorney’s billing policy before agreeing to their representation and consider your choice to hire a Temecula divorce attorney as an investment into your own future.